Need to talk? Call 1800 882 436.

 Keeping a first aid kit in your home and in your car means you always have easy access.

-You should also take a first aid and CPR course so you feel confident about doing what you can before help arrives.
+You should also take a first aid and CPR course.
+This way, you may feel more confident about doing what you can before help arrives if your child is injured.

-There are many organisations which run first aid courses:
+There are many organisations which run first aid courses, including:

 How do I learn about product safety and recalls?

 Any products made or sold in Australia need to meet certain guidelines.
-These products can include clothing, toys, furniture, car seats and food and drink.
+These products include:

-Parents are able to check out the latest product recalls issued from the Australian Competition and Consumer Commission relating to children's clothing, toys, furniture, food and other products.
+Parents are able to check out the latest product recalls issued from the Australian Competition and Consumer Commission relating to children's products.

-The Product Safety Australia site has a list of all recalls and you are also able to subscribe to email notifications or follow them on social media for the latest recalls.
+The Product Safety Australia site has a list of all product recalls.
+You can also subscribe to email notifications or follow them on social media for the latest recalls.

 Each recall lists the name of the product, what the issue is and how to return the product along with the relevant contact details.

-Product Safety Australia also has a comprehensive guide to buying baby and kids products, including toys, clothing and furniture.
+Product Safety Australia also has a comprehensive guide to buying safe baby and kids products.

 To find out more, visit Product Safety Australia at www.productsafety.gov.au.